 Further research has shown that imposter syndrome is not limited to certain individuals and regardless of your background, impostor syndrome can affect anyone “who isn’t able to internalise and own their successes,” says psychologist Audrey Ervin.

 Impostor syndrome expert Dr. Valerie Young has also found patterns in people who experience impostor feelings which include:

-Are you an Assistant that sets extremely high standards and expectations for yourself on a daily basis?
+Are you an Executive Assistant that sets extremely high standards and expectations for yourself on a daily basis?
 Do you plunge into self-criticism and negativity even if you meet 99% of your goals, always thinking that you could have done better?
 Does any mistake regardless of how big or small, fill you with self-doubt and make you question your own competence as a professional regardless of the positive feedback you receive?

 Do you feel the need to know the in’s and out’s of every detail of every task on your to-do list before you start working through it?
 Do you have a constant need to look for new ways to justify your abilities through relentless praise from your boss and co-workers?
 Are you the kind of person who won’t apply for a job because you don’t tick every single box or won’t raise your hand when you question something in fear of looking incapable or stepping outside of your ‘box’?

 Are you naturally gifted with the ability to grasp most new concepts almost immediately yet find yourself struggling with the more complex work (that everyone struggles with)?
 Do you end up beating yourself up over the tasks you need an IQ of 132 to complete with the genuine feeling that you just aren’t good enough?
 If you’re used to things coming easily, your brain will automatically switch into imposter mode as soon as you have to start putting in effort that you wouldn’t normally have to focus on.